FabienGreard/fakeStoreJs/README.md

 ### Requirements

-fakeStoreJs when trying to create a fake store need an object with at least on key.
+fakeStoreJs need an object with at least on key.
-Each key must provide an array of data and a constructor, look at the example below.
+Each key represent a collection name (or table name) and they must provide an array of data and a constructor, look at the example below.

 ```javascript
 {